 I narrowed it down to SW Pearly White and SW Natural Choice.

 You can see a splotch of the “alien white”, I mean Spare White paint, to the right of the shutter by my watermark.

 I repainted these shutters in Sea Salt, by the way.

 UPDATE:… I decided to use neither.
 I went with PURE WHITE by Benjamin Moore.
 I think it’s the perfect white.
 Not too warm and not too cool.
 Perfect!!
 You can see it in our kitchen, dining room, and morning room.

 I loved the neutrality of it and that it didn’t pull warm or too cool.
 It’s a really wonderful neutral.

-The SW Natural Choice, although, still being nice and light and bright, gives good contrast with the white trim, which my husband and I both like.
+The SW Natural Choice, although, still nice and light and bright, gives a good contrast with the white trim, which my husband and I both like.

 The SW Natural Choice just …. looked perfect.